MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2.md

 2. `Resume-ClusterNode -Node <nodename> -Failback`

-When all nodes have been upgraded, run these two cmdlets:
+When all the nodes are upgraded, run these two cmdlets:

-   `Update-ClusterFunctional Level`
+- `Update-ClusterFunctional Level`

-   `Update-StoragePool`
+- `Update-StoragePool`

 ## Perform a fast, offline update of all servers in a cluster